Learn Through Play

 A man on his cell phone

 At home, we listen to health professionals who tell us how important 7 hours of sleep is for our health.
 At the gym, we abide by the latest in exercise physiology, which tells us that interval training, or taking short rests in between intense bursts of activity, is highly effective.
-At work, we know that the five-hour workday is widely hailed as a better way to manage our energy and get more done at work.
-But, unfortunately, most of us work at least 8 hours a day, often working straight through lunch.
+At work, we know that the five-hour workday is widely hailed as a better way to manage energy at work.

 When it comes to work, we respond to rising demands in the workplace by putting in longer hours.
 We wear badges of exhaustion with pride, only to come home with little left to give to our loved ones, leaving us feeling guilty and unsatisfied.